Foreign body in alimentary tract

 One of the most common locations for a foreign body is the alimentary tract.
-It is possible for foreign bodies to enter the tract either from the mouth, or from the rectum.
+Foreign bodies can enter the tract either from the mouth, or from the rectum.

 The objects most commonly swallowed by children are coins.
 Meat impaction, resulting in esophageal food bolus obstruction is more common in adults.
 Swallowed objects are more likely to lodge in the esophagus or stomach than in the pharynx or duodenum.

 Diagnosis

-If the person who swallowed the foreign body is doing well, usually an x-ray image will be taken which will show any metal objects, and this will be repeated a few days later to confirm that the object has passed all the way through the digestive system.
-Also it needs to be confirmed that the object is not stuck in the airways, in the bronchial tree.
+For most objects, x-ray images from the front and side will be taken.
+This will give the location of most objects and help distinguish between ingestion and aspiration.
+Some objects, such as those made of plastic or wood, may require visualization by ultrasound or CT scan.

 Abdominal X-ray showing small packages of cocaine swallowed by a trafficker.

 Vibrator stuck in the rectum can be seen on this abdominal X-ray.

 Chest radiograph showing a Venezuelan 25 cent coin lodged in the upper esophagus of a 9-year-old girl.